trapx25/trapx25.github.io/_posts/2015-09-05-refactoring-separating-concerns-from-the-controller.md

 Remember what it used to look like? ;)

-I'm sure there's still *even more* that can be done &ndash; refactoring is a continuous process &ndash; but these are huge steps in the right direction.
+There's still *even more* that can be done &ndash; refactoring is a continuous process &ndash; but these are huge steps in the right direction.

 So, I suppose there are a couple of morals to go along with this post: